Jault1/modulePractice/README.md

 ES6 Modules
 ES6 modules need a package.json file in order to use the modularization.
 This is to help identify that the folder is a package for an application.

+// The whole point of modules is to compartmentalize pieces of code.
+It creates a cleaner code (program).

 //===========================

 CREATE package.json